 Commencing on the effective date of the Registration Statement, we agreed to pay an affiliate of the Sponsor a total of \$20,000 per month for office space, administrative and support services (including salaries).
 Upon our liquidation, we will cease paying these monthly fees.
-Upon completion of the Initial Business Combination, we will pay to such affiliate an amount equal to \$20,000 multiplied by the number of whole months remaining between the date of the completion of the Initial Business Combination and the date that is 24 months from the closing of the Offering.
+Upon completion of the Initial Business Combination, we will pay to such affiliate an amount equal to \$20,000 multiplied by the number of whole months that have elapsed between the date of the completion of the Initial Business Combination and the closing of the Initial Public Offering.